crawl/crawl/crawl-ref/docs/crawl_manual.rst

   of nasty hexes and maledictions.

-  With the ability to lift ten times their own weight, the Formicids have strength rivaling that of Ogres.
+  With the ability to lift ten times their own weight, the Formicids have strength rivaling that of Oni.
 This, along with the fact that they have four arms, allows Formicid warriors to equip both a shield and a two-handed weapon at the same time.

-  Formicids make good earth and venom mages, but are quite capable at both melee and ranged combat too.
+  Formicids make good earth mages and alchemists, but are quite capable at both melee and ranged combat too.
 They are naturally bad at air magic and conjurations.

 Nagas (Na)
   Nagas are a hybrid species: Human from the waist up with a large snake tail